Tigerstaaten/relah/CONTRIBUTING.md

 ### Modify or Create new nodes

-If you want to add a node, create a folder using the sam
+If you want to add a node, create a folder using the same naming conve